lomasz/terraform-aws-localstack/README.md

 AWS Secret Access Key [None]: test
 ```

-3. Now that you've configured kubectl to communicate with your EKS cluster on LocalStack, you can verify the connection by retrieving the cluster nodes or the available services.
+3. Now that you've configured `kubectl` to communicate with your EKS cluster on LocalStack, you can verify the connection by retrieving the cluster nodes or the available services.

 ```bash
 kubectl get nodes
 ```

-If everything is set up correctly, these commands should return information about your EKS cluster nodes or services, respectively.
-If you encounter any errors, make sure to double-check the previous steps.